allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

       pass
     ```

-Additionally, you can enable automatic logging of a step’s metrics / artifacts / models to the pipeline task using the
+Additionally, you can enable automatic logging of a step's metrics / artifacts / models to the pipeline task using the
 following arguments:
 * `monitor_metrics` (optional) - Automatically log the step's reported metrics also on the pipeline Task.
 The expected
   format is one of the following: